 The AI You Didn't Know You Were Running

-The McKinsey Global Institute calls this the shift from "explicit AI adoption" to "embedded AI value."
-Businesses aren't going out and buying AI.
-They're buying smarter versions of the tools they already use — and those tools are running on agent infrastructure most owners never see or configure.
+The shift from "explicit AI adoption" to embedded AI value is well documented.
+McKinsey's 2025 State of AI survey — conducted in November 2025 with nearly 1,400 respondents — found that 88% of organizations now regularly use AI in at least one business function.
+Most aren't buying AI as a standalone product.
+They're buying smarter versions of the tools they already use, and those tools run on agent infrastructure most owners never see or configure.

 The Gap Nobody's Talking About